 So, Donna speaks to Audrey, Audrey is flirting with a mug of black coffee.

-If there’s any girls reading this and you look like 1990’ Sherilyn Fenn please, please leave a comment.
+If there are any girls reading this and you look like 1990’ Sherilyn Fenn please, please leave a comment.

 We can get nude and stuff genitals into other genitals until stuff gets messy.